Home » All Recipes » Side Dish Recipes » Easy Sauerkraut with Apples & Bacon

 This post may contain affiliate link(s).
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclosure.

 Packed with flavor, nutrition, and plenty of fiber, sauerkraut is hailed by many as a superfood.
-Naturally low in fat and calories, we add a bit of fat and flavor to this dish turning it from astringent just-out-of-the-jar sauerkraut to something that’s tender, juicy, and both sweet and smoky.
+Naturally low in fat and calories, I add a bit of fat and flavor to this dish turning it from astringent just-out-of-the-jar sauerkraut to something that’s tender, juicy, and both sweet and smoky.

 • Sauerkraut – see my notes below